2019 Southwest Credit Card Review – WalletHub Editors

 Other Things To Consider

 - Shifting Initial Bonus: Like most travel rewards credit cards, the Southwest Rapid Rewards® Premier Credit Card is something of a shapeshifter, as its promotional offers – most notably, the initial bonus – change every so often.
-In the past, two free round-trip flights or 25,000 bonus points have been offered in place of the current offeer.
+In the past, 50,000 bonus points have been offered in place of the current offer.
 This is certainly worth noting, as such incentives are only available to applicants who haven’t had an open Southwest Airlines Credit Card for at least 24 months, but there’s also no telling whether the next promotion will be any better (or worse) than the existing one.

 No Foreign Transaction Fee: In the past, this would have amounted to a largely empty benefit because Southwest only flew domestic routes and someone in a position to rack up a lot of foreign transaction fees likely would have chosen to open a credit card affiliated with an air carrier operating in their destination of choice.

 But now that Southwest has added flights to Mexico and the Caribbean, “no foreign transaction fee” is an essential feature.
 If the Southwest Card continued to charge foreign transaction fees, consumers who travel to the airline’s newly-added destinations would have a more complicated decision in terms of becoming brand-loyal Southwest Airlines passengers.
 Sure, the airline is known for low fares and the card offers solid rewards on tickets booked, but is seeing every purchase you make in your destination get inflated by 3% worth restricting your ability to comparison shop for flight deals?
 That would have been a tough sell considering the other lucrative no foreign transaction fee travel rewards credit cards that are available.